Umuzi-org/tech-department/content/remote-work/tech-product-teams/_index.md

 ## Teamwork

-Teamwork is hard enough when you are sitting right next to each other.Remote teamwork is even harder.
+Teamwork is hard enough when you are sitting right next to each other.
+Remote teamwork is even harder.
 Here are a few hints:

 When you are responding to a message or reviewing some code, always remember that there is a person on the other side of that text.
 That person is trying to learn and grow just like you.
 So be kind and share your knowledge.
 A good team player is a force multiplier.